 OpenWeatherMap plugin

-How to add the OpenWeatherMap plugin
+How to add an OpenWeatherMap data source

 Display Name:

-Enter a name for your plugin.
-This helps you to identify this plugin in the list of your plugins.
+Enter a name for your data source.
+This helps you to identify this data source in the list of your data sources.

 API Key: